 Budget: 7000-15,000 NPR ($6-$13 USD) per person/night.
 Breakfast is sometimes included in a hostel dorm room or very basic private room.

 Luxury: 75,000 + NPR ($67+ USD) for 2 people/night.
 Includes A/C and breakfast.
-Treat yourself for a night or two in a higher end room.
-Typically a king sized bed, a separate shower and nicer amenities.
+Treat yourself to a night or two in a higher-end room.
+Typically a king-sized bed, a separate shower, and nicer amenities.

 Meals cost 3,000 – 9,000 NPR ($2.50-$8 USD) per person on average